ulf-rodened/remarkable-basil/content/flu-faq.md

 ## Can astragalus herb help the immune system?

-[Astragalus](https://www.webmd.com/heart/astragalus-root-heart-benefits-side-effects) is an herb.
-The root is used to make medicine.\
+Astragalus is an herb.
+The root is used to make medicine.

-\
-Astragalus is used for many conditions, but so far, there isn't enough scientific evidence to determine whether or not it is effective for any of them.\
+Astragalus is used for many conditions, but so far, there isn't enough scientific evidence to determine whether or not it is effective for any of them.

-\
-Astragalus is taken by [mouth](https://www.webmd.com/oral-health/ss/slideshow-mouth-problems) for [hay fever](https://www.webmd.com/allergies/rhinitis), diabetes,[kidney disease](https://www.webmd.com/a-to-z-guides/understanding-kidney-disease-basic-information), and to strengthen and regulate the[immune system](https://www.webmd.com/cold-and-flu/immune-system-function).\
+Astragalus is taken by mouth for hay fever, diabetes, kidney disease, and to strengthen and regulate the immune system.

-\
-Some people use astragalus as a general tonic, to protect the [liver](https://www.webmd.com/digestive-disorders/picture-of-the-liver), and to fight bacteria and viruses.
-It is also used to prevent and reduce side effects associated with [cancer treatment](https://www.webmd.com/cancer/understanding-cancer-treatment).\
+Some people use astragalus as a general tonic, to protect the liver, and to fight bacteria and viruses.
+It is also used to prevent and reduce side effects associated with cancer treatment.

-Astragalus is commonly used in combination with other herbs. \
+Astragalus is commonly used in combination with other herbs.

 There are several different species of astragalus.
 Some species contain a nerve toxin and have been linked to livestock poisonings.
 Some of these species include Astragalus lentiginosus, Astragalus mollissimus, and others.
-However, these species of astragalus are usually not found in[dietary supplements](https://www.webmd.com/vitamins-and-supplements/supplement-faq)used by humans.
-Most astragalus[supplements](https://www.webmd.com/vitamins-and-supplements/lifestyle-guide-11/default.htm)contain Astragalus membranaceus.
+However, these species of astragalus are usually not found in dietary supplements.
+Most astragalus supplements contain Astragalus membranaceus.

 ### How does Astragalus work?